Waldeyer's tonsillar ring: Terminology

 Some authors speak of two pharyngeal tonsils/two adenoids.
-These authors simply look at the left and right halves of the pharyngeal tonsil as two tonsils.
-Many authors also speak of lingual tonsils (in the plural), because this accumulation of lymphoid tissue consists of a number of little prominences – many smaller rounded masses.
+These authors look at the left and right halves of the pharyngeal tonsil as two tonsils.
+Many authors also speak of lingual tonsils (in the plural), because this accumulation of lymphoid tissue consists of several little prominences – many smaller rounded masses.
 Whether to collectively call all these a single tonsil or separate tonsils is to an extent an arbitrary decision.

 Variation

 There also normally is a good amount of mucosa-associated lymphoid tissue (MALT) present between all these tonsils (intertonsillar) around the ring, and more of this lymphoid tissue can variably be found more or less throughout at least the naso- and oropharynx.

 Development

-The tubal tonsils usually develops from an accumulation of lymphoid tissue in the pharyngeal tonsil.
+The tubal tonsils usually develop from an accumulation of lymphoid tissue in the pharyngeal tonsil.

 Clinical significance

-The palatine tonsils when inflamed/swollen, more common in children, can obstruct respiration.
+The palatine tonsils, when inflamed/swollen, are more common in children and can obstruct respiration.

 Inflammation of the tonsils is called tonsillitis and removal is called tonsillectomy.